dherault/serverless-offline/README.md

 _This option is deprecated and will be removed in the next major version.
 If you want to specify the apiKey value yourself, please define it under 'provider.apiGateway.apiKeys' in the serverless config._

-Defines the API key value to be used for endpoints marked as private.\
+Defines the API key value to be used for endpoints marked as private.<br />
 Defaults to a random value.

 #### corsAllowHeaders

 Used as default Access-Control-Allow-Headers header value for responses.
-Delimit multiple values with commas.\
+Delimit multiple values with commas.<br />
 Default: 'accept,content-type,x-api-key'

 #### corsAllowOrigin

 Used as default Access-Control-Allow-Origin header value for responses.
-Delimit multiple values with commas.\
+Delimit multiple values with commas.<br />
 Default: '\*'

 #### corsDisallowCredentials